 Whether or not to inform a potential employer you have dyslexia and ask for reasonable adjustments in the recruitment process, is a question which concerns many people.
 This podcast looks at whether to tell an employer you have dyslexia and then how to approach each stage of the job seeking process.

-OU students (you’ll need to log in) can also take a look at the booklet Studying with dyslexia which describes some of the challenges and aims to develop effective skills for studying with the OU.
+You can also take a look at the booklet Study with Dyslexia (PDF, 603.2 KB) which describes some of the challenges and aims to develop effective skills for studying with the OU.

 - Job seeking with dyslexia